ANCHOR for Fathers

 ANCHOR for Fathers was founded on a simple conviction: that the bond between a father and his child is sacred, necessary, and worth fighting for.
 We serve fathers navigating New York City's Family Court system, providing the legal support, emotional grounding, and community they need to stay present in their children's lives.

-We believe children thrive when they have healthy, loving relationships with both parents.
+We believe children thrive when they have healthy, loving relationships with both parents — and with all the family, community, and resources that surround them.
 ANCHOR helps fathers focus on what matters most — not winning a case, but strengthening the relationship with their child.
 We honor the role of mothers and promote cooperation, co-parenting, and mutual respect as the foundation for every child's wellbeing.

 Too many fathers walk into court alone, overwhelmed, and unprepared.
 We exist to change that — one father, one family, one case at a time.